-The first chart depicts the percentages of people cited by race among the total 12,000 traffic contacts where a citation was given in 2014.1 White drivers constituted 40.24 percent of all drivers cited, whereas Whites constitute 44.20 percent of the city population, 33.10 percent of the county population, and 50.90 percent of the region population.2 African-American drivers constituted 19.46 percent of all drivers cited, whereas African-Americans constituted 4.80 percent of the city population, 22.30 percent of the county population, and 14.50 percent of the region population.
-Hispanic drivers constituted 31.56 percent of all drivers cited, whereas Hispanics constituted 45.40 percent of the city population, 38.30 percent of the county population, and 27.30 percent of the region population.
-Asian drivers constituted 5.71 percent of all drivers cited, whereas Asians constituted 4.40 percent of the city population, 5.00 percent of the county population, and 5.20 percent of the region population.
+The first chart depicts the percentages of people cited by race among the total 8,222 traffic contacts where a citation was given in 2016.
+White drivers constituted 34.32 percent of all drivers cited, whereas Whites constitute 44.20 percent of the city population, 33.10 percent of the county population, and 50.90 percent of the region population.2 African-American drivers constituted 23.28 percent of all drivers cited, whereas African-Americans constituted 4.80 percent of the city population, 22.30 percent of the county population, and 14.50 percent of the region population.
+Hispanic drivers constituted 35.03 percent of all drivers cited, whereas Hispanics constituted 45.40 percent of the city population, 38.30 percent of the county population, and 27.30 percent of the region population.
+Asian drivers constituted 6.12 percent of all drivers cited, whereas Asians constituted 4.40 percent of the city population, 5.00 percent of the county population, and 5.20 percent of the region population.

-1 There were 364 citations among drivers considered Middle Eastern/American Indian/Native American.
-These citations were not charted due to the small number of cases relative to the population in Farmers Branch and relative to the total number of citations given among all drivers (12,000).
+1 There were 103 citations among drivers considered Middle Eastern/American Indian/Native American.
+These citations were not charted due to the small number of cases relative to the population in Farmers Branch and relative to the total number of citations given among all drivers (8,222).

 The chart shows that White drivers are cited at rates lower than the percentage of Whites found in the city and regional populations, but higher than the percentage of Whites in the county population.
-African-Americans are cited at rates higher than the percentage of African-Americans found in the city population, lower than the percentage of African-Americans found in the county population, and higher than the population of African-Americans in the region population.
-Hispanics are cited at rates lower than the percentage of Hispanics found in the city and county populations, but slightly higher than the percentage of Hispanics in the region population.
-Asian drivers are cited at rates slightly higher than the percentage of Asians found in the city, county, and regional populations.
+African-Americans are cited at rates higher than the percentage of African-Americans found in the city, county, and region population.
+Hispanics are cited at rates lower than the percentage of Hispanics found in the city and county populations, but higher than the percentage of Hispanics in the region population.
+Asian drivers are cited at rates higher than the percentage of Asians found in the city, county, and regional populations.